antaresproject/docs/docs/services/breadcrumbs.md

 ![AT_BREAD2](../img/docs/services/breadcrumbs/AT_BREAD2.png)

-The breadcrumbs configuration is located in the following file:
+The breadcrumbs configuration is in the following file:

 ```php
 resources\config\breadcrumbs.php